Choose and customize your safe based on your personal preferences. Be sure that the dimensions fit into the space in your home or business.

 You get what you pay for when you buy a gun safe.
 When you consider how much you’ve spent on the valuables you’re protecting with your safe, would you really want to buy a cheap one?
 To save on costs, foreign manufacturers use inferior materials.
 In contrast, our American-made safes are a lifetime investment with unmatched security and features.
 Contact us today to find out more about what makes our safes the best.

-All Safe & Vault products are proudly made here in America.
+Almost all Texas Safe & Vault products are proudly made here in America.
 Does this make them better?
 We definitely think so.
 Not only do foreign-made products use inferior materials, but they are also produced with inadequate quality control.
 We also have pride in the fact that our products are made in the USA.
-We are proud to be an American safe manufacturer.
-We are proud to employ Americans in good jobs, produce the highest-quality gun safes, and back our safes with a lifetime warranty.
+We are proud to be a provider of America’s best safe manufacturers.
+We are proud to produce the highest-quality gun safes, and back our safes with a lifetime warranty.

 The placement of the hinge is mostly an aesthetic feature, an some prefer internal hinges for their appearance.
 Internal hinges can only open 90° and external hinges can open up to 180°, but this yields no difference in the security of the safe.
 For vault doors, internal hinges narrow the usable space inside of the safe.